Thethickinnchickin/InventoryManagementSystem/README.md

 Inventory Management System
-Overview
-The Inventory Management System is a full-stack application designed to manage product inventories.
-It includes a backend built with NestJS and a frontend developed with Next.js.
-This README provides information on setting up, running, and deploying the application.
+This project is an Inventory Management System designed to showcase proficiency in modern web development technologies.
+The system includes a backend built with NestJS and a frontend developed with Next.js.

-Table of Contents
-Features
-Technology Stack
-Installation
-Configuration
-Running the Application
-Testing
-Deployment
-Contributing
-License
-Features
-Product Management: View and manage a list of products.
-Order Management: Create and manage orders.
-User Management: Handle user creation and authentication.
-Responsive Design: Access the application on various devices with a responsive UI.
-Technology Stack
-Frontend:

-Next.js: React framework for server-rendered applications.
-TypeScript: Typed superset of JavaScript.
-Axios: HTTP client for making requests.
-Jest: Testing framework for React components.
-axios-mock-adapter: Mock adapter for axios.
-Backend:

-NestJS: Framework for building efficient and scalable server-side applications.
-TypeORM: ORM for working with databases.
-PostgreSQL: Database system used for storing application data.
-Installation
-Prerequisites
-Node.js (>=14.x)
-PostgreSQL
-npm (or yarn)
-Backend Setup
-Clone the repository:

-  bash
-  Copy code
-  git clone <repository-url>

-cd backend
-Install dependencies:

-  bash
-  Copy code
-  npm install

-Configure the environment variables.
-Create a .env file in the root of the backend directory and add the following:

-env
-Copy code
-DB_HOST=railway-postgres-host
-DB_PORT=5432
-DB_USERNAME=railway-username
-DB_PASSWORD='railway-password'
-DB_DATABASE=railway-database
-Run migrations:

-  bash
-  Copy code
-  npm run migration:run

-Start the backend server:

-  bash
-  Copy code
-  npm run start

-Frontend Setup
-Navigate to the frontend directory:

-  bash
-  Copy code
-  cd frontend

-Install dependencies:

-  bash
-  Copy code
-  npm install

-Start the frontend development server:

-  bash
-  Copy code
-  npm run dev

-Configuration
-Frontend Configuration: Ensure that the frontend is configured to communicate with the backend API endpoints.
-Update the API base URL if necessary.
-Backend Configuration: The backend configuration can be adjusted via environment variables in the .env file.
-Running the Application
-To run the application, ensure both the frontend and backend servers are running.
-You can access the frontend at http://localhost:3000.

-Testing
-Backend Testing
-Run backend tests using:

-  bash
-  Copy code
-  npm run test

-Frontend Testing
-Run frontend tests using:

-  bash
-  Copy code
-  npm run test

-Deployment
-Backend Deployment
-Deploy the backend to your preferred hosting provider (e.g., Render, Railway).
-Ensure that environment variables are correctly configured in the production environment.

-Frontend Deployment
-Deploy the frontend to Vercel or another hosting provider.
-Make sure to configure any necessary environment variables and ensure that it connects to the correct backend API.

-Contributing
-Contributions are welcome!
-Please follow the standard GitHub workflow for issues and pull requests.
-Ensure your code adheres to the project's coding standards and includes relevant tests.
+Technologies Used: NestJS for the backend, Next.js for the frontend, PostgreSQL for the database, and Jest with React Testing Library for testing.
+The project is deployed with Render for the backend and Vercel for the frontend.

+Features include product management, order management, and category management.

+Installation: Clone the repository and follow these steps.
+For the backend, navigate to the backend directory, install dependencies with npm install, set up environment variables in a .env file, run migrations with npm run migration:run, and start the server with npm run start:dev.
+For the frontend, navigate to the frontend directory, install dependencies with npm install, and start the development server with npm run dev.

+Testing: Run tests for both frontend and backend using npm run test.

+Deployment: The backend is deployed on Render and the frontend is deployed on Vercel.

+Usage: Access the frontend at https://<frontend-deployment-url>.
+The frontend interacts with the backend API to manage inventory, products, and orders.

+As this is a showcase project, contributions are not required.
+The project is intended for showcase purposes only.